chriswailes/RLTK/README.md

 end
 ```

-More extensive examples of how to use the Contractor class can be found in the Kazoo tutorial cchapters.
+More extensive examples of how to use the Contractor class can be found in the Kazoo tutorial chapters.

 ### Execution Engines